 Automatic Item Updates

-Automatic Item Updates is a feature that can help you ensure the availability and price information on your Bing Shopping campaigns always reflect that of your website.
+The Automatic Item Updates feature ensures the availability and price information on your Bing Shopping campaigns always reflects your website.
 Online e-commerce stores can quickly run out of stock on an item, but still end up serving ads for it.
 This results in wasted clicks and ad spend.

 Automatic Item Updates sync your website’s price and availability microdata with your Bing Merchant Center feed.
 This way, it automatically updates your inventory data throughout a business day without requiring action from your advertising manager.
 Employing an automation feature like this can improve the efficiency and effectiveness of your advertising campaigns.
 Bing will never show ads for a product that’s out of stock, and listed prices will always reflect real demand.
 Based on your needs and goals, you can set Automatic Item Updates to update price only, availability only, or both metrics.